I have my period and am using a tampon. Can I have sex?

 - Overall, not letting your period get in the way of your pleasure means you can be more flexible about the timing of sex (and have more of it!).

 - There’s a possibility for increased risk of bacterial infections.
 Some research has shown that it’s easier for bacteria to get access to the upper reproductive tract (i.e., fallopian tubes) during menstruation because the cervical mucous is easier to penetrate during this time.
 As such, women may be at increased susceptibility to bacterial infection like bacterial vaginosis.
 Additionally, some bacterial growth may be encouraged by the abundance of iron found in menstrual blood.

-- There’s also a risk of STI and HIV transmission.
+- There’s also a risk of sexually transmitted infection (STI) and HIV transmission.
 Because HIV can be found in menstrual secretions, and because there have been some associations between reported STIs and sex during menstruation, practicing safer sex (e.g., using a male or female condom) after removing your tampon is still recommended.